hollowdll/chat-messaging-app/README.md

 - Create a chat room
 - Join the room
 - Send messages
+- Refresh chat page to edit and delete your messages

 To verify if messages are sent in realtime: